lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/daytime-and-nighttime-communication.rst

 The JIRA project called Observing Operations (OBS) for all night time or telescope faults is specifically to raise issues that impair data being taken on sky.
 In case there is a telescope or instrument issue found during the day or during the afternoon checkout, the daystaff or observer must file a `fault report <https://jira.lsstcorp.org/projects/OBS/issues/OBS-4?filter=allopenissues>`__ and flag it to recive priority attention before the night begins.
-Observers are also encouraged to communicate directly with summit staff or Tucson support to address an issue quickly, but must file a fault report describing the issue and the recovery procedure.
+Observers are also encouraged to communicate directly with summit staff or Tucson support to address an issue quickly, but must file a fault report describing the issue and the recovery procedure, if known.

+More details about filing a fault report can be found here :ref:`Daytime-Nighttime-Interactions-fault-reporting`.

 .. _daytime-and-nighttime-communication-Contact-Personnel: